 Some VPN providers won’t have physical servers in a location, instead opting to use virtual locations to bypass speed issues.
-For example, an Isreali server is pretty far away from Ireland, so a virtual server that is located in one country, but gives you an IP address that is assigned to a different country could be helpful in terms of overall speeds while the VPN is in use.
+For example, an Israeli server is pretty far away from Ireland, so a virtual server that is located in one country but gives you an IP address that is assigned to a different country could be helpful in terms of overall speeds while the VPN is in use.

 Betternet has a number of virtual servers, although you’re expected to make do with what you’re given with the free version.
 You can find a full list of the virtual locations offered by Betternet here.